Sea Turtle Migration

 Most sea turtles migrate between foraging and nesting grounds, and seasonally to warmer waters.
 Often these migrations take them hundreds and even thousands of miles.
 With satellite telemetry, scientists can track the movements of sea turtles between areas and even across entire oceans.

 The leatherback turtle is the record holder, traveling an astounding 10,000 miles or more each year in search of jellyfish, crossing the entire Pacific Ocean from Asia to the West Coast of the US to forage off the coasts of Washington, Oregon, and California.

 Sea turtles nest in tropical and subtropical regions around the globe.
 Both males and females will migrate to nesting areas to breed, generally in the area where they were born.
-Most Hawaiian green turtles that inhabit coastal regions of the main islands, migrate west to the Northwestern Hawaiian Islands to breed and nest.
 It is not known exactly how adult turtles are able to navigate to their natal (birth) beaches, however, researchers think they may use a number of clues including ocean currents, the earth's magnestic field, and water chemistry.

 Did You Know?

 - Leatherback sea turtles are among the most highly migratory animals on earth, traveling as many as 10,000 miles or more each year between foraging grounds in search of jellyfish.